 Paragraph 9.3., amend to read:

 "9.3.
-The instructions shall specify if consumable reagents have to be replenished refilled by the vehicle operator between normal maintenance intervals.
-They shall indicate how the vehicle operator driver should replenish refill the reagent tank.
+The instructions shall specify if consumable reagents have to be replenished refilled by the vehicle driver between normal maintenance intervals.
+They shall indicate how the vehicle driver should replenish refill the reagent tank.
 The information shall also indicate a likely rate of reagent consumption for that type of vehicle and how often it should be replenished."

 Paragraph 9.4., amend to read: